 From July to November 2012, he stayed on the ISS for 124 days as a flight engineer for the Expedition 32/33 mission.
 His mission included experiments in Kibo, ISS maintenance, three times of Extravehicular Activity (EVA), and deployment of CubeSats using the JEM Small Satellite Orbital Deployer (J-SSOD).
 He also supported the arrivals and departures of various spacecrafts including H-II Transfer Vehicle (HTV) KOUNOTORI3, and Dragon cargo spacecraft (SpX-1).
 He flew on the Soyuz TMA-05M spacecraft (31S) for both launch and return.

-In July 2014, he will serve as the Commander of the 18th NASA Extreme Environment Mission Operations (NEEMO18), an undersea expedition at the National Oceanic & Atmospheric Administration's "Aquarius" habitat.
+In July 2014, he served as Commander of the 18th NASA Extreme Environment Mission Operations (NEEMO18), an undersea expedition at the National Oceanic & Atmospheric Administration's "Aquarius" habitat.

 |Copyright 2007 Japan Aerospace Exploration Agency||Site Policy|